hyperledger-labs/splice/cluster/README.md

    version.
 Often you can use staging or devnet for this.
 If that does not work, you may need to lock another scratchnet and go through the usual `cncluster apply` flow.
-Use the SV name, private and public key from `apps/src/pack/eamples/sv/sv-onboarding.conf` in `sv-values.yaml`.
+Use the SV name, private and public key from `apps/src/pack/examples/sv/sv-onboarding.conf` in `sv-values.yaml`.
 Use either of the user ids from [our list of passwords](https://docs.google.com/document/d/1ajR8_SsSybl6GSrhGggOHEZPfCF0hzk0MDJMyziV7Vc/edit?ouid=103930368588823687273&usp=docs_home&ths=true) as the `validator_wallet_user` in `validator-values.yaml` Use `https://canton.network.global` as the audience and `https://canton-network-dev.us.auth0.com/.well-known/jwks.json` as the JWKS url in `validator-values.yaml`.
-6. Once you created the config files, you can run the `helm install` commands.
-Instead of specifying the artifactory repo, specify the path to the local tarball created by `make cluster/helm/build`, add `-f scratch.yaml` to overwrite the docker image repo and omit `--version`.
+6. Once you created the config files, you can run the `helm install` commands from the runbook.
+Instead of specifying the artifactory repo, specify the path to the local tarball created by `make cluster/helm/build`, by adding `-f scratch.yaml` to overwrite all docker images repo and omit `--version`.
    So `helm install participant canton-network-helm/cn-participant -n svc --version ${CHART_VERSION} -f participant-values.yaml` becomes `helm install participant $REPO_ROOT/cluster/helm/target/cn-participant-*.tgz -n svc -f participant-values.yaml -f scratch.yaml`.
 7. If you made a change, uninstall the chart first, e.g., `helm